Colorado panel issues guidelines for injecting ketamine

 The panel's recommendations follow last year's nationwide protests for police reform and racial justice reckoning prompted by the police killing of George Floyd in Minneapolis.

-Locally, Colorado advocates also angered by racial injustice took to the streets in the name of Elijah McClain, the 23-year-old man who was stopped by Aurora Police, diagnosed with signs of excited delirium and injected with ketamine by paramedics.
-He died less than a week later.
+Locally, Colorado advocates also angered by racial injustice took to the streets in the name of McClain, the 23-year-old man who was stopped by Aurora Police officers responding to a 911 call about a suspicious person wearing a ski mask and waving his arms.
+Police put him in a chokehold twice and multiple officers pressed their body weight on him.
+Paramedics injected McClain with ketamine, and he died less than a week later.

 Colorado's health department last year announced an expert panel would review the state’s ketamine waiver program.
 The program allows emergency medical service directors to get the waivers allowing their personnel to use ketamine outside hospital settings, such as in ambulances.